-Kristina May is a second generation filipinx-american writer, editor, and actor.
+Valmina May is a second generation filipinx-american writer, editor, and actor.
 They live in Oakland with their husband, cat, dog, and three redwood trees.
-Kristina is thrilled that this is their first year writing for the festival.
+Valmina is thrilled that this is their first year writing for the festival.
 Their first-ever play was written at roughly age 11 and performed in their living room, as well as the living rooms of other neighborhood children.
 It received several standing ovations and featured such iconic moments as Darth Vader yelling at the Pillsbury Doughboy.
 They worry that they may have peaked then.

 In addition to freelance writing and editing, Valmina is a regular ensemble member of Oakland Classical Theatre Company and has appeared in webseries such as Blatantly Bianka.
 Valmina also began a YouTube channel, Mucking About the Mabinogion, while researching for this project.
 Their first experience with the festival was in 2018 as an actor where they performed as various iterations of Cleopatra, the filipino warrior queen Urduja, and the Greek/Roman goddess Psyche, in addition to reading stage directions.
 Valmina has never listened to the Fleetwood Mac song “Rhiannon.”